one-ware/one-ware.com/docs/one-ai/05-documentation/11-documentation-VHDL.md

 # Core Concept: Stream

 All modules of the OneAI-code make use of streams.
-These are a signal construct, used to pass data into and throughout the ANN in VHDL.
-Streams define the following signals:
+These are a signal type, used to pass data into and throughout the ANN in VHDL.
+The stream type ``CNN_Stream_T`` is defined in the file ``ONEAI_Confic_Package.vhd``.
+Streams implement the following signals:

 - ``Data_CLK`` Design clock
 - ``Data_Valid`` Indicator that data is valid
 - ``Column`` Current pixel column
 - ``Row`` Current pixel row
-- ``Filter`` Current pixel filter (relevant for convolution)
+- ``Filter`` Current pixel filter (relevant for convolution, for the input of the ANN usually leave this at ``0``)

 This is paired with a ``Data`` signal consisting of n-dimensions depending on the images colour channels.
 Each channel is a 7-bit unsigned signal encoding the respecting pixel value in the range 0...127.